Getting Started with Workbench for VS Code

 Do This

-In the Add Filter dialog input CWEZ000.TOPAZ.WORKSHOP and hit enter.
-A second dialog will appear prompting for an optional filter name (Screenshot not shown).
-Leave blank and hit enter to apply the data set filter.
+In the Add Filter dialog, type CWEZ000.TOPAZ.WORKSHOP and press Enter.
+A second dialog will appear asking for an optional filter name (screenshot not shown).
+Leave it blank and press Enter to apply the dataset filter.

 Do This